Inbound students Study Abroad and Exchange at the University of Melbourne

 - If you have any questions, please contact Melbourne Global Mobility by sending an email to mw-web [at] unimelb.edu.au

 **Cornell University students: The sponsorship is only applicable to undergraduate Study Abroad students.
-Exchange students enrolled in Cornell University (College of Agriculture and Life Sciences) and Cornell University (School of Industrial and Labour Relations) that wish to participate in the Melbourne Welcome are responsible for paying the program fee.
+Exchange students enrolled in Cornell University (School of Industrial and Labour Relations) that wish to participate in the Melbourne Welcome are responsible for paying the program fee themselves.

 Non Sponsored Students